-Note: Box 7 must be completed in all cases, even if no tax has actually been withheld.
+Box 7 must be completed in all cases, even if no tax has actually CAUTION been withheld.

-Enter the total amount of U.S. Federal tax actually withheld.
-If no tax has been withheld on the payment by any withholding agent, enter "-0-."
-If you are a withholding agent filing a Form 1042-S to report income that has already been subject to withholding by another withholding agent, enter the aggregate amount of tax withheld by you and any other withholding agent (see instructions for box 6 above).
+Enter the total amount of U.S. federal tax actually withheld.
+If no tax has been withheld on the payment by any withholding agent, enter "-0-".
+If you are a withholding agent filing a Form 1042-S to report income that has already been subject to withholding by another withholding agent, enter the aggregate amount of tax withheld by you and any other withholding agent (see Amounts Paid by Nonqualified Intermediaries and Flow-Through Entities on page 10).